CiscoSystems/devstack-environment/README.md

 You can re-run the Ansible provisioning step with:

-    $ vagrant provision
+    $ vagrant provision                   <- if you use Vagrant

+    or

+    $ ansible-playbook -i hosts site.yml  <- if you use hardware

 This will visit the the existing compute and controller hosts, run "unstack.sh" and "clean.sh" before installing DevStack from scratch.

-If you wish to destroy the compute and controller host to make sure you have a fresh start, you can do these steps:
+If you use Vagrant and you wish to destroy the compute and controller host to make sure you have a fresh start, you can do these steps:

     $ vagrant destroy controller compute-1
     $ vagrant up